Specialty Wood Options:

 - Milled to custom specifications

-The most important factor when buying any reclaimed wood flooring products is to purchase materials from a reputable vendor that knows how to properly select, kiln dry, and mill the flooring for your project.
-Due to the natural, and desirable, inconsistencies that barn wood flooring boards acquire during their life as a heritage barn, a highly trained production staff using professional milling and kiln drying equipment is essential to achieving an end product that will not only meet and exceed your project vision for but last beautifully throughout future years of wear and use, without the need for costly replacements or repairs.
+Unless you are familiar with what to look for in high quality reclaimed barn wood flooring, the most important factors when buying any reclaimed wood flooring products are to purchase materials from reputable vendors that know how to properly select, kiln dry, and mill the flooring for your project.
+Due to the natural (and desirable) inconsistencies that barn wood flooring boards acquire during their life as heritage barns, a highly trained production staff using professional milling and kiln drying equipment is essential to achieving an end product that will not only meet and exceed your project vision for but last beautifully throughout future years of wear and use, without the need for costly replacements or repairs.

 The Need for Reputable Reclaimed Flooring Manufacturers